open-dynaMIX/simple-mpv-webui/README.md

 ```

 #### logging (bool)
-Log requests in to STDOUT (default: no)
+Log requests to STDOUT (default: no)

 Example: